House of Sacadura Botte: The House of Gomes de Aguiar

 Mateus Gomes de Aguiar was born in 1628, and at age 20 he sailed to Bahia, Brazil, under the orders of the 2nd Count of Castelo Melhor, who was Governor of Brazil from 1650 to 1654.
 During his stay in Bahia, he took part in the Dutch–Portuguese War and rose to prominence in a naval battle against the Dutch in 1651.
 As a result, and at the Count of Castelo Melhor's behest, he was elevated to the nobility in 1653.

 His eldest son, João Baptista de Aguiar e Azevedo, married thrice, to three heiresses from different families.
 He had male issue from all three of his wives, but the heirs from each of these marriages adopted their matrilineal surnames and arms in order to succeed in the patrimonial possessions of their corresponding mothers' families.
-In doing so, they created three distinct branches of the House of Gomes de Aguiar: the main line of Pereira de Almeida e Vasconcelos, and the cadet branches of Macedo Sottomayor e Castro and of Sacadura Botte.
-The House of Gomes de Aguiar also survived under its own name through the descendants of João Baptista de Aguiar e Azevedo's younger brother, Manuel Rebelo de Aguiar.

-Upon the extinction in the male line of the Pereira de Almeida e Vasconcelos, Macedo Sottomayor e Castro, and remaining Gomes de Aguiar branches, the Sacadura Botte branch became the main agnatic line, and the name Gomes de Aguiar fell into disuse.
+Upon the extinction in the male line of all branches other than those descending from Aguiar e Azevedo's marriage to D. Maria de Proença de Azevedo Pacheco de Sacadura Botte, the Sacadura Botte branch became the only agnatic line, and the name Gomes de Aguiar fell into disuse.

-In an anecdotal testament to the Portuguese Empire's longevity and extent, Mateus Gomes de Aguiar and his agnatic descendants served Portugal across four centuries in three continents.
+In an anecdotal testament to the Portuguese Empire's longevity and extent, Mateus Gomes de Aguiar and his agnatic descendants served Portugal for over four centuries across four continents.
 Notably: